Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 Keep reading below to find out more details about the different parts of the module.

-Keep in mind that this module cannot help you pass CTS if your device uses hardware backed key attestation to detect an unlocked bootloader.
-There is currently no known way to circumvent that.

 ## Documentation index
 ##### Installation and usage